-Per Section D.2.a of the Protocols, the A&G expenses are to be allocated using a Labor ratio ("LAB"), where the latter is calculated as a ratio of Transmission Labor to Total Non-A&G Labor.
-The corresponding labor dollar amounts are found in the Labor Amount Column of the December 31, 2018 Payroll Journal, included with Exhibit 7 attached to the Application filed in the instant Docket.
-Next, Exhibit 5, Page 4, Lines 7-20 show how the resultant LAB ratio of 0.017993 is calculated.
-Applying LAB to the \$1,294,808 in Adjusted Historical Test Year A&G expense assigns \$23,297 to the 34.5kV FBR, as shown in Exhibit 5, page 1, Line 10, Column (i).
+Labor Amount Column of the December 31, 2018 Payroll Journal, included with Exhibit 7 attached to the Application filed in the instant Docket.
+Next, Exhibit 5, Page 4, Lines 7-20 show how the resultant LAB ratio of 0.016734 is calculated.
+Applying the LAB to the \$2,498,106 in Adjusted Historical Test Year A&G expense assigns \$41,803 to the 34.5kV FBR, as shown in Exhibit 5, Page 1, Line 10, Column (i).

-Depreciation and Amortization Expense is to be calculated directly (a.k.a. "directassignment") in accordance with Section D.2.b of the Protocols.
-The calculation of the associated depreciation expense for the Budget Year was already discussed on pages 7 and 8 previously.
-The only additional detail here is that the \$177,477 in Adjusted amount for the General Plant Depreciation Expense for the Budget Year is to be allocated on the LAB ratio, ultimately assigning \$3,193 to the 34.5kV FBR, evidenced on Page 1, Line 14, Column (i) of Exhibit 5.
+- Depreciation and Amortization Expense is to be calculated directly (a.k.a. "direct-assignment"), in accordance with Part 2.b on Page 6 of the Protocols.
+The calculation of the associated depreciation expense for the Budget Year was already discussed on Pages 8 and 9 previously.
+The only additional detail here is that the \$190,361 in Adjusted amount for the General Plant Depreciation Expense for the Budget Year is to be allocated on the LAB ratio, ultimately assigning \$3,185 to the 34.5kV FBR, as evidenced on Page 1, Line 14, Column (i) of Exhibit 5.
+As detailed on Page 9 previously, these allocated expenses are ultimately subtracted out as Offsets to the Margin Requirements when applying MDSC calculation. - For allocating Taxes Other, Other Deductions, Interest on Long-Term Debt, Other Interest, Principal Payments, and Offsets to Margin Requirements, the Budget Year Net Transmission Plant Ratio ("NP") is calculated.
+The Budget Year NP, as defined in Part 2, Pages 5 and 6 of the Protocols, reflects the ratio of the average monthly